cleliacrv/adv-python-group-3/README.md

 # DataFrame library
-This is the Advanced Python Project
+This is the Advanced Python Project for the elective in the Master of Business Analytics and Big Data.

 Group 3:

-Sebastian Montero Paris
+- Sebastian Montero Paris
-Demetris Perdikos 2
+- Demetris Perdikos
-Clelia Cervetto
+- Clelia Cervetto
-Conrad Lee
+- Conrad Lee

-ie_pandas is a Python library for dealing with Data Frames operations.

-# ie_pandas
+## ie_pandas

 ie_pandas is a Python library for dealing with Data Frames operations.